lvl-up/page_magic/README.md

 end
 ```

-##Visiting a page
+## Visiting a page
 To use a page ojbect you need to 'visit' it.
 ```ruby
 session.visit(LoginPage, url: 'https://21st-century-mail.com')
 ```
-soon you won't even have to specify the page class :)
+**Note:** soon you won't even have to specify the page class :)

 ##Defining elements
 Your pages are going to have elements on them that you will want to interact with.
 In the case of the Login page, it's easy to imagine that it will have text fields for a username and password and a button to login in with.
 ```ruby
 class LoginPage
   include PageMagic